AlokSwaminathan/competitive-programming-tester-cli/README.md

   &ensp;*This does unfortunately mean that if the test data has different extensions than the input and output, you will have to modify the test data first, but this isn't something I have seen often

 ### `cp-tester config` - Interaction with the config
-This is the default config file (Stored wherever dirs::config_dir()/cp-tester is):
+This is the default config file (Stored wherever dirs::config_local_dir()/cp-tester is):
 ```
 {
   "default_cpp_ver": 17,
   "unicode_output": false,
-  "default_time_limit": 5000,
+  "default_timeout": 5000,
   "gcc_flags": {
     "-lm": "",
     "-O2": ""
   },
   "gpp_flags": {
-    "-O2": "",
+    "-lm": "",
-    "-lm": ""
+    "-O2": ""
+  },
+  "java_flags": {},
+  "javac_flags": {}
 }
-}
 ```
 `print` Prints the config
 `print-default` Prints the default config
 `reset` Resets the config to default

-There are sub-commands to edit each value in the config, as well as some others.
 `unicode-output` determines if the test results after running the test on a file will be "PASSED" and "FAILED" or "✅" and "❌".

+There are sub-commands to edit each value in the config, including adding and removing flags.
+If you pass two values to a set flag subcommand, they will be separated with an "=", if you pass one, only that value will be given.
+So if you want to, for example, pass -Xss4m to increase the stack size, just use `cp-tester config set-java-flag -Xss4m`.

 ### `cp-tester list` - Lists tests